PART OF THE LEVEL Two ADVANCED ACADEMIC PATHWAY

 As a result of COVID 19 and its effects on everyone, we have reviewed our educational strategy.
-This means that the Level II pathway (Diploma & Advanced Diploma), will be delivered online and (where applicable) via dual modality (with practicums).
-Under the new format, students may apply to one module at a time or they can study the online elements of all compulsory elements of the Diploma and then come to the UK for one consolidated practicum, which would run over 2 weeks plus two days with two weekends in between for respite and revision.
+This means that the Level Two pathway (Diploma & Advanced Diploma), will be delivered online and (where applicable) via blended learning (with practicums).
+Under the new format, students may apply to one module at a time or they can study the online elements of all Advanced Diploma and then come to the UK for one consolidated practicum.
 This radically reduces flight costs for international students.
-The Advanced Diploma Pathway can also be taken this way.
-Successful completion of Modules 1-7 leads to a Diploma in Osteopathic Approach to the Canine Patient, internally validated by the ESO.
-Additional level II studies leads toward our Advanced Diploma.

 Who can apply for Module 8?

-This course is for any AOI level I (or past equivalent) graduate or experienced canine osteopaths.
-It is also open to physiotherapists/chiropractors and veterinary/animal therapy professionals, who fulfil all level II entry criteria.
-In addition, all applicants must have successfully completed Modules 1-7 of the Level II Diploma pathway.
-A conversion course is available for those wishing to enter the base level II modules directly, but have not followed the AOI’s level one programme.
+This course is for graduates of the AOI Level Two Diploma and experienced canine osteopaths.
+All applicants must have successfully completed Modules 1-7 of the Level Two Diploma Pathway (or be able to demonstrate the equivalent.
+A canine osteopathic conversion course is available for those wishing to enter our Level Two modules directly, but have not followed the AOI’s Level One programme.
 Please click HERE for more information.
 Proof of prior experience and education is essential (without exception).
-All delegates should provide evidence of insurance, which allows them to study/work on/with animals.

 Price: £725.00 (flexible payment available)